evolvingweb/migrate_example_i18n/README.md

 * Enable the `content_translation` module.
 * Configure the content types which you want to be translatable.
 Example, edit the _Article_ content type and enable translations.
 * Make sure you have your content types and fields configured as per the data you wish to import.
 Example, if your source articles have a field named _One-liner_, make sure the Drupal 8 nodes have a corresponding field to save the data in.

+# Migrate hybrids: Drupal 6 content translations to Drupal 8

+Since Drupal 6 is older, it looks like a better place to start.
+To get started, we create a migration group named [c11n_hybrid](config/install/migrate_plus.migration_group.c11n_hybrid.yml) (optional).
+This would let us execute all grouped migrations with one command like

+    drush migrate-import --group=c11n_hybrid --update

+Migrating translated content into Drupal 8 usually involves two steps:

+* Base migration: Migrate data in base language and ignore translations.
+* Translation migration: Migrate only the translations (and ignore data in base language).
+These translations are usually linked to the content we create in the first step, thereby leaving us with only one entity with multiple translations.

+Before jumping into writing these migrations, it is important to mention that Drupal 6 and Drupal 8 translations work very differently.
+Here's the difference in a nut-shell:

+* Drupal 6: First, you create a piece of content in it's base language.
+Then, you add a translation of it.
+However, when you create a translation, another fresh node is created with a different ID and a property named `tnid` is used to save the ID of the original node, thereby recording the fact that the node is a translation of another node.
+For language-neutral content the `tnid` is set to 0.
+* Drupal 8: First, you create a piece of content in it's base language.
+Then, you add a translation of it.
+When you create the translation, no new node is created.
+The translation is saved against the original node itself but measures are taken to save the translations in the other language.

+Hence we follow the two step process for migrating translated content from Drupal 6.

+## Hybrid base migration

+Having created the migration group, we would create our first migration with the ID [c11n_hybrid_base](config/install/migrate_plus.migration.c11n_hybrid_base.yml).
+We do this by defining some usual parameters:

+* **id:** An unique ID for the migration.
+* **migration_group:** The group to which the migration belongs.
+* **migration_tags:** A set of tags for the migration.
+* **source:**
+  * **plugin:** Since we want to import data from a Drupal installation, we need to set the source plugin to `d6_node`.
+The `d6_node` source plugin is introduced by the `migrate_drupal` module and it helpss read nodes from a Drupal 6 installation without having to manually write queries to read the nodes and attaching the relevant fields, etc.
+  * **node_type:** With this parameter we tell the source plugin that we are interested in a particular node type only, in this case, _story_.
+  * **key:** Since we intend to read the Drupal 6 data from a secondary database connection (the primary one being the Drupal 8 database), we need to define the secondary connection in the `$databases` global variable in our `settings.local.php` file.
+Once done, we need to mention the `key` of the `$databases` array where the Drupal 6 connection is defined.
+  * **target:** Optionally, you can also define a _target_.
+This parameter defaults to `default` and should be defined if your connection is not defined in the `default` sub-key of `$databases`.
+  * **constants:** We define some static / hard-coded values under this parameter.
+  * **translations:** We DO NOT define the translations parameter while migrating base data.
+Omiting the parameter or setting it to `false` tells the source plugin that we are only interested in migrating non-translations, i.e. content in base language and language-neutral content.
+It is important NOT to specify this parameter otherwise you will end up with separate nodes for every language variation of each node.
+* **destination:**
+  * **plugin:** Since we want to create node entities, we specify this as `entity:node`.
+That's it.
+  * **translations:** We DO NOT define the translations parameter while migrating base data.
+Omiting the parameter or setting it to `false` tells the destination plugin that we are interested in creating fresh nodes for each record as opposed to associating them as translations for existing nodes.
+* **process:** This is where we tell migrate how to map the old node properties to the new node properties.
+Most of the properties have been assigned as is, without alteration, however, some note-worthy properties have been discussed below:
+  * **type:** We use a constant value to define the type of nodes we wish to create from the imported data.
+  * **langcode:** The `langcode` parameter was formerly `language` in Drupal 6.
+So we need to assign it properly so that Drupal 8 knows as to in which language the node is to be created.
+We use the `default_value` plugin here to provide a fallback to the `und` or `undefined` language just in case some node is out of place, however, it is highly unlikely that it happens.
+  * **body:** We can assign this property directly to the `body` property.
+However, the Drupal 6 data is treated as plain text in Drupal 8 in that case.
+So migrating with `body: body`, the imported nodes in Drupal 8 would show visible HTML markup on your site.
+To resolve this, we explicitly assign the old `body` to `body/value` and specify that the text is in HTML by writing `body/format: constants/body_format`.
+That tells Drupal to treat the body as _Full HTML_.

+This takes care of the base data.
+If you run this migration with `drush migrate-import c11n_hybrid_i18n --update`, all Drupal 6 nodes which are in base language or are language-neutral will be migrated into Drupal 8.

+## Hybrid translation migration

+We are half-way through now and all that's missing is migrating translations of the nodes we migrated above.
+To do this, we create another migration with the ID [c11n_hybrid_i18n](config/install/migrate_plus.migration.c11n_hybrid_i18n.yml).
+The migration definition remains mostly the same but has the following important differences from the base migration:

+* **source:**
+  * **translations:** We define this parameter to make the source plugin read only translation nodes and to make it ignore the nodes we already migrated in the base migration.
+* **destination:**
+  * **translations:** We define this parameter to make the destination plugin create translations for existing nodes instead of creating fresh nodes for each source record.
+* **process:**
+  * **nid:** Are we defining an ID for the nodes to be generated?
+Yes, we are.
+With the `nid` parameter, we use the `migration` plugin and tell Drupal to create translations for the nodes we created during the base migration, like `plugin: migration` and `migration: c11n_hybrid_base`.
+So, for every record, Drupal derives the ID of the relevant node created during the base migration and creates a translation for it.
+  * **langcode:** This is important because here we define the language in which the translation should be created.
+* **migration_dependencies:** Since we cannot associate the translations to the base nodes if the base nodes do not exist, we tell Drupal that this migration depends on the base migration `c11n_hybrid_base`.
+That way, one will be forced to run the base migration before running this migration.

+That's it!
+We can run our translation migration with `drush migrate-import c11n_hybrid_i18n --update` and the translations will be imported into Drupal 8.
+You can check if everything went alright by clicking the `Translate` option for any translated node in Drupal 8.
+If everything went correctly, you should see that the node exists in the original language and has one or more translations.